Skip to content

 cd shift_left_utils

 At this stage, you should have three folders for the project: flink_project, the dbt_source, the shift_left_utils.
-For the flink_project a pipelines folder with the same structure as defined by the Kimball guidelines:
+For the Kimball based flink project there is a pipelines folder with the same structure as defined by the Kimball guidelines:

 ├── flink-project